-Generally, the Commissioner will register a unit trust scheme as a public unit trust scheme where the scheme does not quite meet the criteria of a public unit trust scheme, but is considered to be public in its nature and purpose.
+Generally, the Commissioner will register a unit trust scheme as a declared public unit trust scheme where the scheme does not quite meet the criteria of a public unit trust scheme (a listed trust or widely held trust) but is considered to be public in its nature and purpose.

 Determine your eligibility

-- Whether units in the scheme were issued to the public/an appreciable section of the public,
+- whether units in the scheme were issued to the public or an appreciable section of the public

-- The degree of ownership and/or control a particular investor or group of investors has/have over the scheme,
+- the degree of ownership and/or control a particular investor or group of investors has over the scheme

-- The total number of unit holders in the scheme and whether units are widely held by persons who are not associated with each other, and
+- the total number of unit holders in the scheme and whether units are widely held by persons who are not associated with each other

 Complete your application form